Prranshu/medrxiv_gensim/README.md

 # medrxiv_gensim
-# This repository contains the ipynb files for all the code I wrote for my ongoing project for analyzing scientific abstracts using gensim.
+# This repository contains the ipynb files for all the code used in my ongoing project for analyzing scientific abstracts using gensim.